billthefarmer/shorty/README.md

 Touch the **Search** icon in the toolbar to start an interactive search of the station list.
 Touch the **Search** icon in the keyboard to choose the first item in the list or touch an item in the list.
-The list will scroll to the chosen item.

 ### Play